Tuks Senganga: Monopoly

 He took a two-year break from the industry to work on his business interests and came back in 2008 with a thought-provoking third album, Monopoly, which was influenced by several conspiracy theory documentaries.
 In his story-telling form, he says, "There is something wrong with the world and the way that people are controlled by the media, by music, belief systems and by religion."
 He adds, "This album is ear-friendly, with a pinch of the truth.
 It's not about the industry.
 I'm taking it a step further.
 I'm talking about the faces behind the industry."
 With the two-year break that he took, he started working on his own record label, June/July Productions.
 The company was founded in 2004 and Tuks now runs his own artist and events management, communications, publishing and music production house.
 Monopoly was released by his June/July Productions with EMI records.
-The album won him three awards: Metro FM Music Award (Best Hip Hop Album); Hype magazine Hip Hop Awards for Best Albu and Best Solo Artist.
+The album won him three awards: Metro FM Music Award (Best Hip Hop Album); Hype magazine Hip Hop Awards for Best Album and Best Solo Artist.